 - Those applicants who have not completed their clinical training should provide a detailed plan for doing so.
 This plan must be approved by the relevant Royal College or post graduate Dean or Regional Training Director prior to application.
 A letter confirming approval should be included with the preliminary application.

-Call for preliminary applications opens
+- Call for preliminary applications opens 28 January 2019

-Deadline for preliminary applications
+- Deadline for preliminary applications 18 March 2019

-Full applications invited
+- Full applications invited Mid-April 2019

-Deadline for full applications
+- Deadline for full applications 15 July 2019

-Interview shortlisting announced
+- Interview shortlisting announced End of October 2019

-Mid November 2017 (dates TBC)
+- Interviews Mid to late November 2019 (dates TBC)

-Full applications will be assessed on the following criteria:
+Applications are assessed on the following criteria:

 - Scientific quality of the proposal and its relevance to people with diabetes